SvOlli/sorbus/doc/cpu_detect.md

 Prompt" or MCP for short ([pun](https://en.wikipedia.org/wiki/List_of_Tron_characters#Master_Control_Program) very intended) can be used to learn all the details about each CPU up to a certain degree.
-(Not all pins are connected due to a limit amount of 30 GPIO pins of the RP2040.)
+(Not all pins are connected due to a limited amount of 30 GPIO pins on the RP2040.)

 However, it is interesting to know which CPU the system is running on.
-The "Native Core" is the one with the most features, but does uses opcodes and features that are not available or buggy on an (old) NMOS 6502.
+The "Native Core" is the one with the most features, but does use opcodes and features that are not available or buggy on an (old) NMOS 6502.
 This means that a 65C02 or any other CMOS variant is required.
-So, it should be a good idea to detect that CPU and print an error message that the system won't work, when running on an NMOS 6502, instead of randomly crashing.
+So, it should be a good idea to detect the NMOS 6502 and print an error message that the system won't work, when running on an NMOS 6502, instead of randomly crashing.
+(It even drops you to WozMon after acknowledging the error message, so that some very basic things can be done.)

 Also, there is another point where a CPU detection is very handy.
 If you search for cheap 65C02 processors, you typically find offerings on ebay